 Four Must-See Places in Florence

-Parco Delle Cascine, this estate was bought by the Archduke Alessandro in the mid 1500's.
-It was at first designed for cattle raising but was later demolished and made into a courtyard garden around the second half of the 18th century.
-This park has been redesigned with such modern functions as a racetrack.
-This park is always open and tickets are free to attend.
-It's a wonderful little step back in time to a barn farming estate that became a tourist attraction.
+This estate was bought in the mid 1500s by the De Medici family and the construction of the park began under the supervision of Cosimo de Medici in 1563.
+It was at first designed for cattle raising, but was later demolished and made into a courtyard garden around the second half of the 18th century.
+It is always open and entrance is free.
+It's a wonderful little step back in time to a farming estate that became a tourist attraction.

 Il Parco delle Cascine and the river Arno (www.firenzeurbanlifestyle.com)